 St Paul’s Hostel was opened in 1995, originally as an aged care service for members of the Lebanese and other Arabic speaking ethnic communities.
 Since then, it has evolved into a multicultural facility for people of all nationalities.

-Run by the Board of Directors, the Antonine sisters and the staff, the service lives by the philosophy of being as “close to home in every way”, providing safe, homely, sensitive, familiar and caring environment for all residents while promoting interaction and mutual support between residents, staff and community.
+Run by the Antonine sisters and the staff, the service lives by the philosophy of being as “close to home in every way”, providing safe, homely, sensitive, familiar and caring environment for all residents while promoting interaction and mutual support between residents, staff and community.

 St Paul’s Hostel is a not for profit, cultural and spiritual Catholic organization.